alluniq/redeem/README.md

     rails generate redeemable ClassName attributes

-Generator automatically adds the attributes of the model:
+Generator automatically adds the following attributes to the model:

 code:string, uses:integer, issued_at:datetime, expires_at:datetime, created_at:datetime

+### Create the model instance

+Redeem generates an unique code automatically

+    t = Ticket.create

+    t.code

+    > "0F9C7891"

+or you can declare it manually

+    t = Ticket.create(:code => "123456")

+    t.code

+    > "123456"